brite-code/brite/docs/spec/src/patterns.md

   - [+Constructor] Access? `mutable`?
 RecordPatternPropertyWithoutModifiers

 RecordPatternPropertyWithoutModifiers :
-  - Identifier RecordPatternPropertyAnnotation?
-RecordPatternPropertyInitializer?
+  - Identifier RecordPatternPropertyAnnotation? `=` Pattern
+  - BindingIdentifier RecordPatternPropertyAnnotation?

 RecordPatternPropertyAnnotation : `?`?
 TypeAnnotation

-RecordPatternPropertyInitializer: `=` Pattern

 Note: In {RecordPatternProperty} adding the constructor tag breaks [expression/pattern symmetry](#sec-Pattern-Expression-Symmetry) since it allows the {Access} modifier and the `mutable` modifier whereas that is not allowed in expressions.
 However, this is ok since we don’t need expression/pattern symmetry for implementation simplicity in constructors.